teslamotors/informed/stories/Arrays/AlternateSyntax/README.md

-# Dynamic Array of fields
+# Flat Arrays

-Fields can also be associated with a dynamic array.
-Here is an example where you can add many siblings!
+You can create flat arrays where the value is not an object.

 <!-- STORY -->